jesseditson/ember-jsonapi/src/README.md

 This creates a schema file and an associated ember model and model unit test.
 For detailed usage instructions, run `ember help generate schema`.

+- **mirage-from-schema** (`ember generate mirage-from-schema <schema>`)

+Creates a mirage model and factory based on a schema generated with the above schema command.
+> Note that this requires you to already have installed ember-cli-mirage, and initialized the project with the mirage folder structure.

 - **migration** (`ember generate migration <schema>`)

 Generates a knex migration based on a schema.